What qualifications do I need to apply to The Graduate School at UNCP?

 - meet Program Specific Admission Requirements.

-Not all of our programs require a standardized test score for applications and some programs will waive test scores if applicant holds a master's or doctorate degree, but graduate programs requiring official test scores must have scores earned within the past 5 years.
+Not all of our programs require a standardized test score for applications, some programs waive the test requirements for certain GPAs or if applicant holds a master's or doctorate degree, but graduate programs requiring official test scores must have scores earned within the past 5 years.

 Graduate students may transfer up to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Dean of The Graduate School.